 Art

-This thriving department in the Fauconberg Wing has dedicated studio spaces, a large printmaking studio, textiles equipment, art library and traditional photography darkroom.
+The Art department is based in the Fauconberg Wing, with dedicated studio spaces, a large printmaking studio, textiles equipment, an art library and a traditional photography darkroom.

-Studios are open after school to allow students time to develop their work and use specialist facilities.
-The department also runs a range of clubs and workshops, including Photography Club, LC Art Club and Life Drawing (SFC).
+Studios remain open after school, giving pupils time and space to develop their work independently and make full use of specialist facilities.
+A programme of clubs and workshops - including Photography Club, LC Art Club and Life Drawing (SFC) - supports them further.

-Every year the department runs a series of day and residential trips.
-These have included visits to: the Royal Academy of Arts, Houser & Wirth, Paris, New York, Kew Gardens, the British Museum and the Tate Modern.
+Each year, the department runs a series of day and residential trips.
+Recent visits have included the Royal Academy of Arts, Hauser & Wirth, the British Museum and Tate Modern, as well as international trips to Paris and New York and visits to Kew Gardens.

-In LC3 students opt to study Art and Design.
+In UC3 students opt to study Art and Design.
 College provides an exciting curriculum to broaden girls' understanding, as well as to develop more advanced skills in different areas, including painting, printmaking, sculpture and photography.
-There is a strong emphasis on skilful and purposeful recording and experimention.
+There is a strong emphasis on skillful and purposeful recording and experimentation.

 GCSE Art and Design: Fine Art